NethServer/docs/administrator-manual/en/base_system2.rst

 section the administrator can change the OpenSSH listening port, disable root login and password authentication.

-It is possible to selectively grant SSH and :index:`SFTP` access to some groups;
-administrators are always granted access to SSH and SFTP.
+It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.

 SSH and SFTP permissions are available once the :guilabel:`System > Settings > Shell policy > Override the shell of users` has been enabled.